 Depression is strongly linked to low motivation, low self-esteem, a sense of worthlessness and pointlessness, apathy, and negative thinking.
 All of these criteria can force a person to seek shelter from this bleak reality, hide from dull responsibilities, and from social engagements.

 It's a neurological disorder and its primary symptom is excessive daytime sleepiness.
-Another strong characteristic of this condition is the extreme difficulty to wake up.
+Another strong characteristic of this condition is finding extreme difficulty in waking up.
 The sleep is so deep that even several alarm clocks and physical attempts of family members and friends to wake the person up often fail.

 A person may sleep for 10 hours per night and still not feel refreshed during the day.
 Daytime naps become a daily habit and can last for as long as several hours.
 However, a person does not feel rested still.